Global19-atlassian-net/iODKbook2/AlgLin/source/regression.rst

 Linear and Polynomial Regression
 --------------------------------

 *Regression analysis* is a technique to create statistical models describing the relationshp between *dependent variables* and *explanatory variables* (or *independent variables*).
 Depending on the type of this relationship (shape of the best fitted curve), the number of dependent and independent variables, and whether they are of continuous or binary nature, one applies different type of regression.
-If chosen properly, it helps to predict future behaviour basing on a data from the past (e.g. consumption spending, labour demands, goods prices) as well as explore correlation between the objects.
-Here we disccuss only linear and polynomial dependencies; the interested reader is referred to https://www.analyticsvidhya.com/blog/2015/08/comprehensive-guide-regression/ for a brief description of a few more methods.
+If chosen properly, it helps to predict future behaviour basing on a data from the past (e.g. to assess risk in financial services, goods prices or consumer behaviour) as well as explore correlation between the objects.
+Here we disccuss only linear and polynomial dependencies; the interested reader is referred to https://www.analyticsvidhya.com/blog/2015/08/comprehensive-guide-regression/ for a brief description of a few other methods.

 Linear Regression
 ~~~~~~~~~~~~~~~~~